eli64s/readme-ai/README.md

 > [!NOTE]
 >
-> Hosted on <a href="https://streamlit.io/">Streamlit Community Cloud</a>, a free service for sharing Streamlit apps.
+> The web app is hosted on <a href="https://streamlit.io/">Streamlit Community Cloud</a>, a free service for sharing Streamlit apps.
 Thus, the app may be unstable or unavailable at times.
 See the <a href="https://github.com/eli64s/readme-ai-streamlit">readme-ai-streamlit</a> repository for more details.

-For the complete list of CLI options and README customization settings, see the [Configuration](#-configuration) section.
+See the [Configuration](#-configuration) section below for the complete list of CLI options.

-Alternatively, you can run the *readme-ai* application directly from the source code.
+<details closed><summary>Alternatively, run the application locally from the cloned repository.</summary><br>

 Using `pipenv`
 ```sh